 ‘Archives into the Future’, British Library, 29 February 2016.
 Charlotte Clements presented as part of a series funded under the auspices of the Arts and Humanities Research Council ‘Care for the Future: Thinking Forward Through the Past’.

 Recording the Voluntary Sector, 5 June 2015 – This half-day event formally launched the project.
 Aimed at representatives of voluntary organisations, it offered information and guidance on preserving and using archives through a mix of expert input and workshop sessions.
 Speakers included: Professor Pat Thane, Philip Gale (TNA), Jo Hobbs (Girlguiding UK), Jo Reilly (HLF), Sue Hampson (Community Archives and Heritage Group), Rob Baker (Blind Veterans UK), Matthew McMurray (Royal Voluntary Service), Becky Webster (UCL), Sarah Mills (Loughborough University) and Rossitza Atanassova (The British Library).
-You can see pictures from the day here.

 Under threat?
-Charity Archives in the 21st Century, 22 May 2014 – Matthew McMurray, archivist at Royal Voluntary Service, and author of a new report on Charity Archives in the 21st Century, talked at UCL Institute of Education about his research.
+Charity Archives in the 21st Century, 22 May 2014 – Matthew McMurray, archivist at Royal Voluntary Service, and author of a report on Charity Archives in the 21st Century, talked at UCL Institute of Education about his research.
 With ever growing pressure on Trustees to deliver their charity’s purpose in the most cost effective manner the archives of these organisations are in many cases marginalised, poorly resourced and even under the threat of disposal and destruction.

 Launch of Campaign for Voluntary Sector Archives, House of Lords, 15 October 2012 – Tristram Hunt, historian and MP, helped launch the Campaign for Voluntary Sector Archives to an audience of charity chief executives, archivists and historians at the House of Lords on the 15th October 2012.
-You can find out more about the launch and see photographs here.